Lorentzian Einstein metrics with prescribed conformal infinity: Strategy of the proof

 {\em Step 3: Setting an iteration within a suitable functional framework.} To construct the metric~$g$ that solves the modified Einstein equation, we write it as

-where we have set $\ga\equiv \ga_l$ for a large enough~$l$.
-There $\ga$ is going to be the ``large'' part at $x=0$ and the other terms is going to be ``small''.
+where we have set $\ga:= \ga_l$ for a large enough~$l$.
+There $\ga$ is going to be the ``large'' part at $x=0$ and the other terms is going to be ``small'' at the boundary.

-To try to construct~$u$, we set up an iteration in Section~\ref{S.iteration}.
+To construct~$u$, we set up an iteration in Section~\ref{S.iteration}.
 The convergence of this iteration will not be proved until Section~\ref{S.convergence}, however.
-Before that, we need to defined suitable Sobolev spaces adapted to the geometry of the anti-de Sitter space in which we can derive suitable estimates for~$u$.
+Before that, we need to define suitable Sobolev spaces adapted to the geometry of the anti-de Sitter space in which we can derive suitable estimates for~$u$.
 In Sections~\ref{S.Sobolev} and~\ref{S.nonlinear} we consider two related scales of Sobolev spaces, $\bH^{m,r}_\al$ and~$\cH^{m,r}$, and derive several key estimates for them.
-It should be noticed that not only the proofs of these estimates are different from those of the usual Sobolev spaces $H^k(\RR^n)$, but in fact so is the range of parameters for which e.g.\ we have pointwise estimates (Corollary~\ref{C.Cmr}) or can obtain estimates for the product of two functions (Theorem~\ref{T.multilinear}).
+It should be noticed that not only the are proofs of these estimates different from those of the usual Sobolev spaces $H^k(\RR^n)$, but so is also the case for the range of parameters for which e.g.\ we have pointwise estimates (Corollary~\ref{C.Cmr}) or can obtain estimates for the product of two functions (Theorem~\ref{T.multilinear}).

 {\em Step 4: Linear estimates and convergence of the iteration.} Using the above adapted Sobolev spaces, in Section~\ref{S.linear} we obtain estimates for the linear operators that appear in the iteration under certain assumptions about the structure of the metric.
-Here the way that the various powers of~$x$ appear is crucial to derive estimates that are analogous (although the spaces and range of parameters are different) to the usual ones obtained for globally hyperbolic quasilinear wave equations.
-It should be emphasized, though, that the fact that the equation is effectively not quasi-diagonal and the fall-off of the nonlinearities at the boundary make the analysis of the linear equations and the treatment of the functional spaces much subtler than in our previous paper~\cite{JMPA}, which was only concerned with scalar equations.
+Here the way that the various powers of~$x$ appear is crucial to deriving the estimates that are analogous (although the spaces and range of parameters are different) to the usual ones obtained for globally hyperbolic quasilinear wave equations.
+It should be emphasized though that the combination of the equation being effectively not quasi-diagonal with the fall-off of the nonlinearities at the boundary make the analysis of the linear equations and the treatment of the functional spaces much subtler than in our previous paper~\cite{JMPA}, which was only concerned with scalar equations.

 With these estimates in hand and equipped with the results about the adapted Sobolev spaces established in the previous step, the proof of the convergence of the iteration goes along the lines of the classical result for globally hyperbolic spaces.
-The details are presented in Section~\ref{S.convergence} although, as we have already mentioned, to show that these metrics are in fact Einstein one has to wait until Theorem~\ref{T.DeTurck}.
+The details are presented in Section~\ref{S.convergence} although, as we have already mentioned, one has to wait until Theorem~\ref{T.DeTurck} to show that these metrics are in fact Einstein.